ALEEEHU/Awesome-Text2X-Resources/README.md

   year = {2024},
 }

-@InProceedings{zheng2024unified,
-    title     = {A Unified Approach for Text- and Image-guided 4D Scene Generation}, author    = {Yufeng Zheng and Xueting Li and Koki Nagano and Sifei Liu and Otmar Hilliges and Shalini De Mello}, booktitle = {CVPR},
-    year      = {2024}
-}

 @article{ling2023alignyourgaussians,
     title={Align Your Gaussians: Text-to-4D with Dynamic 3D Gaussians and Composed Diffusion Models}, author={Ling, Huan and Kim, Seung Wook and Torralba, Antonio and Fidler, Sanja and Kreis, Karsten},